What You’ll Learn 📊

 Dewesoft Historian

-Dewesoft Historian is a DewesoftX plugin solution that enables continuous measurement and storing into a database from Dewesoft Measurement Units as well as the access to the database using a web browser or DewesoftX software.
-Dewesoft Historian consists of several software components that usually run on different systems (measurement units, servers, client PCs).
+Dewesoft Historian is a DewesoftX plugin solution that enables continuous measurement and storage into a database from Dewesoft Measurement Units.
+It also provides access to the database via a web browser or DewesoftX software.
+Dewesoft Historian consists of several software components, which typically run on different systems—such as measurement units, servers, and client PCs.

-Measurement Units, databases and clients within the Dewesoft Historian system communicate over the MQTT protocol which enables each component to run on a separate computing system at any location with internet access.
+Measurement units, databases, and clients within the Dewesoft Historian system communicate using the MQTT protocol, allowing each component to operate on a separate computing system at any location with internet access.

 Essential requirements: